RSE-Sheffield/sssurvey/report.md

   - TUoS survey went to all PhD students and research staff with a prize incentive.
   - 2020 Southampton survey went to *"all staff employed on an ERE contract (Education, Research and Enterprise) and all PhD students"* with a prize incentive.
 As surveys were sent out on a faculty by faculty basis, it was possible to report a response rate of between 8% and 11% for all faculties.
   - 2014 national survey - it is not clear what sampling strategy was used.

+If someone was a no response for one optional question, it looks like they were also a no response for all the other optional questions.
 ## Prevalence and importance of research software

 **91% of participants report that they use research software** (defined as *"...any software you have used in the generation of a result that you expect to appear in a publication.
 This might be anything from a few-line script to clean some data, to a fully fledged software suite.
 It includes code you have written yourself and code written by someone else."* in the survey form).
 A 2014 study reports that [nationally this is **92%**](https://zenodo.org/record/1183562#.YMnQFahKiUk), another from the University of Southampton in 2020 [reports **95%**](https://github.com/Southampton-RSG/soton_software_survey_analysis_2019/blob/master/report/Research%20software%20at%20the%20University%20of%20Southampton.pdf).